PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.

+In this project, we analyze The [Heart Failure Prediction](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) dataset containing the medical records of 299 heart failure patients collected at the Faisalabad Institute of Cardiology and at the Allied Hospital in Faisalabad (Punjab, Pakistan), during April–December 2015.
+The patients, who were aged 40 years and above, comprise of 105 women and 194 men who have all previously had heart failures.

+The dataset contains 13 features, which report clinical, body, and lifestyle information and is use as the training data for predicting heart failure risks.
+This results in prediction models, which if accurate, can potentially be used to help hospitals in assessing the severity of patients with cardiovascular diseases.

+Additional information about this dataset can be found in the original dataset curators [publication](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181001).

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

+In this project, we are going to predict mortality by heart failure with the use of AutoML.
+Heart failure is a common event caused by Cardiovascular diseases (CVDs), and it occurs when the heart cannot pump enough blood to meet the needs of the body.

+The [Heart Failure Prediction](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) dataset is used as the training data for this task.
+It comprises of 299 heart failure patients and 12 features, which report clinical, body, and lifestyle information.

+The task here is to train a binary classification model that predict the target column DEATH_EVENT, which indicates if the patient died or survived before the end of the follow-up period, based on the information provided by the other 11 columns (predictors).
+The time feature was dropped before training since we cannot get a time value for new patients after deployment.
+Prediction models based on these predictors, if accurate, can potentially be used to help hospitals in assessing the severity of patients with cardiovascular diseases.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.